Groupwise Image Registration with Edge-Based Loss for Low-SNR Cardiac MRI

 \section{Methods}

 In this section, first, we briefly summarize \vxm for $d$-dimensional images.
 Second, we describe the proposed \aimed method using the notation set up for \vxm.
-Finally, we describe four studies using data (i) simulated from a realistic digital phantom, (ii) collected on a 3T scanner from 12 healthy volunteers with retrospective undersampling, (iii) collected on a 3T scanner from 5 patients with retrospective undersampling, and (iv) collected on a 0.55T scanner from 5 patients with prospective undersampling.
+Finally, we describe four studies using data (i) simulated from a realistic digital phantom, (ii) collected on a 3T scanner from 12 healthy volunteers, (iii) collected on a {1.5T} scanner from 5 patients, and (iv) collected on a 0.55T scanner from 5 patients.
 Studies (ii), (iii), and (iv) were performed on consented healthy subjects and patients, approved by the institutional review board (2005H0124, 2021H0414).